strugee/filter-other-days/README.md

 `filter-other-days` is able to extract information from the locales installed on the system and use this information for filtering.
 By default, it will load the C locale and the system default locale, as defined by `$LANG` in the environment.
 You can add to this list with the `-l` option or replace this list with the `-L` option.

 `filter-other-days` does not automatically load all available locales because this operation is extremely slow (it is on the order of seconds, sometimes tens of seconds), but if you _really_ want to do this you can pass `-a`. `-l` and `-L` cannot be used at the same time as `-a`.

+### What's with the "FreeBSD" release tarballs?

+I discovered [a bug](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=237752) in FreeBSD's POSIX support that prevented `filter-other-days`' localization support from working.
+It later turned out that NetBSD is also affected by this same bug.

+The FreeBSD tarballs contain a version of `filter-other-days` that has been patched to work around this problem.
+You need it on FreeBSD 12 and below, and current versions of NetBSD - NetBSD 8.1, as of this writing.
+FreeBSD 12.1 fixes this bug so you do not need the patched version.

+When all operating system versions with this bug are obsoleted by their developers, the `filter-other-days` FreeBSD release tarballs will be dropped.

 ### What systems has `filter-other-days` successfully been tested on?